 The College adheres to the policy, guidelines and directions of Government regarding executive compensation.
-Modest increases of up to 2% were granted to eligible exempt employees in July of 2018/19, augmented by additional performance-based increases in the fall of 2018, where warranted.
-Post Secondary Colleges and Institutions now have the authority to utilize a more flexible approach to making decisions within the bounds of their approved compensation plans whereby performance-based, within-range increases are no longer limited to 2% per calendar year.
-Additional flexibility is permitted in accordance with The Guide to Implementing the Excluded Employee Accountable Compensation Direction in the Post-Secondary Sector.
+Post-Secondary Colleges and Institutions have the authority to utilize a flexible approach to making decisions within the bounds of their approved compensation plans.
+For the 2023/24 fiscal year performance-based, within-range increases of 6.75% were approved for Executives and Excluded Employees.
+For employees who consistently demonstrate exceptional performance, and with a compelling rationale provided, cumulative increases of up to 10% were allowed, in accordance with the 2023/24 Excluded Employee Accountable Compensation Direction for the Post-Secondary Sector.

-The President is entitled to six months of administration leave with pay and benefits during the term of her five year employment contract.
+The President is entitled to six months of administration leave with pay and benefits during the term of his five year employment contract.
 Such leave will be of mutual benefit to the President and the College as approved by the Board Chair or designate.
 Under no circumstances will administrative leave be paid out upon termination of employment.
 Senior executives are provided with various leaves including vacation leave and may also apply for professional development leave with or without pay.
 The various leaves are an important aspect of our compensation package that reflects fair but not excessive leave that is comparable to leaves granted to the College's unionized employees and not inconsistent with other similar positions in the public service.